aljoh-equinor/turtlebot_teleoperation/README.md

 roslaunch isar_turtlebot turtlebot_manipulator.launch
 ```

 which also starts a simulator and planning windows.
+The turthebot3_manipulation_navigation.rviz must be kept open for the nodes to run, but Gazebo and moveit.rviz can be closed if not needed.

 Run the node: